danielrosehill/Linux-STT-And-Voice-Assistants/README.md

 | ❌ Out of Scope | TTS | Text-to-speech synthesis tools |
 | ❌ Out of Scope | TTS Applications | Voice cloning and other TTS applications |

-## Project Classification

-All these are my subjective thoughts:

-Speech to text (STT) can be integrated into applications or at the OS level.
-For most applications, OS-level functionality is far more powerful, useful, and sustainable.
-You can use and pay for one good STT app that will work across software - whether it's available via web browser or a local application.

-OpenAI's decision to open-source Whisper has created a welcome flourishing of STT projects using Whisper - creating a sprawling long tail of tools in a corner of the voice technology world that was once lacking a diversity of tools.

 ### STT Deployment Patterns

 Projects typically support either **local STT** or **cloud STT**, and less commonly both: